A General Framework For Detecting Anomalous Inputs to DNN Classifiers: Background and Related Works

 {\bf Confidence Metrics for Classifiers}

 Works such as the trust score~\cite{jiang2018trust} and deep KNN~\cite{papernot2018deep} have explored the problem of developing a confidence metric that can be used to independently validate the predictions of a classifier.
-Inputs with a low confidence score are expected to be mis-classified and can be flagged as potentially adversarial or OOD.
-The deep KNN method~\cite{papernot2018deep} uses the class labels of the k-nearest neighbors of DNN layer representations to calculate a non-conformity score corresponding to each class.
+Inputs with a low confidence score are expected to be misclassified and can be flagged as potentially adversarial or OOD.
+Deep KNN~\cite{papernot2018deep} uses the class labels of the k-nearest neighbors of DNN layer representations to calculate a non-conformity score corresponding to each class.
 Large values of non-conformity corresponding to the predicted class indicate that an input may not have a reliable prediction.
 The method calculates empirical p-values of the non-conformity scores to provide a confidence score, credibility score, and an alternate (corrected) class prediction for test inputs.
+We note that the deep KNN test statistic based on the kNN class counts from the predicted class $k^{(\ell)}_{\hat{c}}$ and its complement $\,k - k^{(\ell)}_{\hat{c}}\,$ can be considered as a binomial specialization of the multinomial test statistic (\S~\ref{sec:multinom_test_stat}).
 The trust score~\cite{jiang2018trust} estimates the $\alpha$-high density (level) set for each class, and calculates the distances from a test point to the $\alpha$-high density sets from the classes to define a confidence metric.
 These methods can also be categorized as unsupervised.